 Replace a lost or destroyed Aviation Document Booklet

-An Aviation Document Booklet (ADB) holds the permits, licences, medical certificates, and other licensing information for aviation professionals.
+An Aviation Document Booklet (ADB) holds the permits, licences, medical certificates, and other licensing information for aviation personnel.

 Every pilot, flight engineer and air traffic controller must have an ADB.
 If your booklet is lost or destroyed, you must replace it.